Rocky5/ENVIOS/BUILDING.md

 ```

 ### Building with Docker
-Building JELOS is easy, the fastest and most recommended method is to instruct the build to use Docker, this is only known to work on a Linux system.
-To build JELOS with Docker use the table below.
+Building ENVIOS is easy, the fastest and most recommended method is to instruct the build to use Docker, this is only known to work on a Linux system.
+To build ENVIOS with Docker use the table below.

 | Device | Dependency | Docker Command |
 | ---- | ---- | ---- |